ALONE-OP/op-yoga-1.1/README.md

 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the file, and to permit persons to whom the file is furnished to do so, subject to the following conditions:

-This Resource is completely Free and Hence Not to be Sold to anyone in under any Circumstances.
+Note: This Resource is completely Free and Hence Not to be Sold to anyone in under any Circumstances.

 ---

 ## Author Info